Expert Answers to Common Questions from Art Collectors with Artwork Archive

-From buying art to bequeathing it, here are 6 frequently asked questions about art collections, answered by experts.
+From buying art to bequeathing it, Artwork Archive asks experts 6 frequently asked questions about art collections.

 Should I buy art as an investment or just get something I really like?

 The old adage is key: buy with your heart… BUT use your head.
 Buying what you love does not dismiss you from doing your homework.
 Although the most important consideration is how the art makes you feel, you should consider each work as a potential asset that can at a minimum, at least retain its value.
 So, undeniably, the more you know going into a purchase, the better you can assess the value of that piece.
 So back to the question: buy something you really like but combine your emotional connection with a well-informed decision that mitigates the risk of your investment.
 That way, you’ll have something you love to look at every day that maybe, just maybe, goes up in value down the road.